-PAZLO EDUCATION FOUNDATION NOTES TO FINANCIAL STATEMENTS, continued JUNE 30, 2023
+PAZLO EDUCATION FOUNDATION NOTES TO FINANCIAL STATEMENTS, continued JUNE 30, 2024

-NOTE 15 - SUBSEQUENT EVENTS
+NOTE 13 - SUBSEQUENT EVENTS

-PazLo Education Foundation has evaluated subsequent events for the period from June 30, 2023 through December 14, 2023, the date the financial statements were available to be issued.
+PazLo Education Foundation has evaluated subsequent events for the period from June 30, 2024 through December 14, 2024, the date the financial statements were available to be issued.
+Management did not identify any transactions or events that require disclosure or that would have an impact on the financial statements.